nguyennhatthuan/Terminal-Configurations/README.md

+# ~~Windows-Terminal~~
-# Windows-Terminal
+# Configurations
-Settings for Windows Terminal
+Settings for Windows Terminal, Powershell, Zsh,...
-This repository aim to store settings for Windows Terminal
+This repository aim to store settings for Windows Terminal, Powershell, Zsh,...